MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-email.md

 # Write an email with Copilot

-When you draft customer emails, Copilot can offer suggestions to make them clearer, more concise, and more compelling.
-Based on your administrator's settings, you can launch the **Write an email** feature in Copilot as follows:
+When you draft customer emails, Copilot can offer suggestions to make them clearer, concise, and compelling.
+Based on your administrator settings, you can launch the **Write an email** feature in Copilot as follows:

 - When you respond to an email in the rich text editor, select the Copilot control to view the capabilities inline.
 - When you open an email, and select the **Copilot** option from the side pane.
 The **Write an email** tab appears.

+*Always review the response* Copilot generates before you send the email to the customer.

   ### [Draft an email in the rich text editor](#tab/richtexteditor)